-Applications against each theme are invited by DCLG by way of an Open Call on GOV.UK.
+Applications against each theme are invited by the Department for Communities and Local Government (DCLG) by way of an Open Call on GOV.UK.

-SELEP currently has three calls open for applications, against the three priority axes listed above.
+SELEP currently has three calls open for applications, against all three priority axes.

 The following links will take you to the individual calls on gov.uk, where you can find further information and download the detailed call specifications.